convict-git/KoraKaagaz/Specs/Processing/README.md

 	 * processing module.
 	 *
 	 * @param userName Username of the user
-	 * @param ipAddress IP Address of the user
+	 * @param ipAddress IP Address of the server
 	 * @param boardId Board ID of the requested board, if any
 	 * @return It will return the userId to the UI module */